kevinvu184/Port-Reservation-Application/README.md

 1. Download SMTP Server Program from this website: https://bit.ly/2x0Ttz6

-2. Go into your own account: Settings -> Security -> LessSecureApp -> Turn on allowance for access of Less Secure App
+2. Go into your Google account: Settings -> Security -> LessSecureApp -> Turn on allowance for access of Less Secure App